When the School Bully Turns Out to Be Your Kid

 2. Ask your daughter what happened

-Talking about the issue and making sure your daughter feels heard, rather than simply punishing her, is super important when it comes to improving her behavior.
+Talking about the issue and making sure your daughter feels heard, rather than simply punishing her, is super important when it comes to improving or stomping out bullying behavior.
 It will also give you a better understanding of what she believes happened, why it did, and perhaps her role in the situation.

 3. Recognize the incident for what it really is

 If your girl has repeatedly taunted or teased another child, threatened them, or physically hurt them in any way—that’s straight up bullying behavior.
 Make sure your daughter knows that, and understands that bullying is damaging and likely unhelpful to what she wants to accomplish.
 However, if the other child says your girl was bullying her by not inviting her to a party, or by choosing other children to play with at recess, you have a bit more investigating to do.
 Sometimes exclusionary behavior is purposeful and ongoing, in which case it falls under the umbrella of bullying and relational aggression, for sure.